vuongcindy/hashicorp_education/README.md

 $ touch main.tf
 ```

-Paste the following lines into the file and save the changes.
+Paste the following lines into the file.
+Save the changes.

 ```hcl
 terraform {